kubermatic/docs/content/kubermatic/v2.14/tutorials/11-deploy-application/_index.en.md

 weight = 110
 +++

 This tutorial demonstrates how to deploy your application to your cluster.
 We will deploy a hello world application to your cluster that responds with "Hello Kubernetes!" when you curl it.

-Log into Kubermatic and [create a cluster](../03-create-cluster/), then [connect to the cluster](../06-download-kubeconfig/).
+Log into Kubermatic Kubernetes Platform(KKP) and [create a cluster](../03-create-cluster/), then [connect to the cluster](../06-download-kubeconfig/).
 For this tutorial you will need to see the external IP, be aware that some providers like DigitalOcean do not provide external IPs.

 We are using a [hello-world app](https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/tree/master/hello-app) whose image is available at gcr.io/google-samples/node-hello:1.0.

 First, create a Deployment:
 ```
 apiVersion: apps/v1
 kind: Deployment